Sexually transmitted infections

 Hepatotoxicity is very rare.
 The only absolute contraindication to moxifloxacin is hypersensitivity to quinolones.
-A 2018 European Medicines Agency alert was issued advising that quinolone use be restricted and subsequently the status of these drugs in many guidelines has been downgraded.
+In November 2018, a European Medicines Agency alert was issued advising that quinolone use be restricted.
+Subsequently the status of these drugs in many guidelines has been downgraded.
 However, given the severely limited viable treatment options for M. genitalium, moxifloxacin remains important and close attention should be paid to the development of any toxicity in patients.

 There is a paucity of data around pregnancy outcomes with M. genitalium, but it has been associated with a small increased risk of preterm delivery and spontaneous abortion.

 For pregnant women who have a macrolide-resistant infection, treatment options are limited.
 The use of moxifloxacin is contraindicated and there are no data regarding the use of pristinamycin in pregnancy.
-An informed discussion should be had with the patient around the risks associated with the use of these medicines in pregnancy, the risks of adverse outcomes associated with M. genitalium infection and, where possible, treatment should be delayed until after pregnancy.
+An informed discussion should take place to explain to the patient the risks associated with the use of these medicines in pregnancy, the risks of adverse outcomes associated with M. genitalium infection and, where possible, that treatment should be delayed until after pregnancy.

 Role of the pharmacist